jvjruiz/boston-housing-regression/README.md

 ## Instructions for running api
 1. Run the command `uvicorn main:app --reload` to run server
 2. In another terminal you can run `python inference.py` to test inferences

+The endpoint is expecting the data to be formatted as a list of JSON objects.